Joe

 About me

 My experience: As the stereotypical, annoying, early teen, mall goth brat I got my hands on a Vampire the Masquerade core book.
 That was waaaaay too early to make sense of most of the themes, nevertheless they left quite an impression.
 Two years ago I picked up an ongoing V5 game again, after a long break from the WoD.
-Additionally I'm currently invested in a Vaesen campaign.
+Additionally I'm invested in an ongoing Vaesen campaign.
 So far I've spent most of my time with Call of Cthulhu and Shadowrun, and of course the customary DnD.
 What I am looking for: Luckily the increase in popularity of online TTRPGs enables me to find remarkably interesting games and creative storylines.
 I like to take niche games for a spin and immerse myself for a bit in worlds from Afterlife: Wandering Souls to Dads on Mowers.
-Unfortunately my financial capacity for ongoing campaigns is spent, so for now I focus on oneshots and limited runs.
+I mostly focus on oneshots and limited runs.
 My biggest cons: Even if I give my best to remember game mechanics and compensate my limitations, they are a continuous challenge for me and from time to time I'll need some assistance.
 If you perceive that as disrespectful, I'm not the right person for your table.
 Additionally I have difficulties with recalling words more than occasionally.
 Not just in English, my second language.
 I appreciate tables with patience for my inconsistent wordflow.
 The double edged sword: A number of people describe me as an "out of the box thinker" and some GMs love seemingly random creative problem solving and others preferer games to stay in familiar lanes.
 My biggest pros: Teamwork makes the dream work.
 I understand that the task is to tell a good story as a group and try to act accordingly.
 I'm enthusiastic for the epic wins and likewise the consequences that epic fails bring on.
 Last but not least: I am generally prepared and on time.

 My preferences